Duplin County offices, including the Cowan Museum will be closed

 Admission is FREE; Donations are appreciated; Bus parking is available; Wheelchair access to the first floor galleries of the Kelly-Farrior House is provided.

 Founded by George and Ila Cowan in 1981 and dedicated to their daughter, Joann Cowan Brown, the Cowan Museum of History and Science is housed within the Kelly-Farrior House (ca. 1848) and has an adjacent historical park.
-The majority of the collections, which were donated to Duplin County by the Cowan family, primarily focus on 19th-20th century tools and technology that document a history of innovation, resourcefulness, and creativity.
+Approximately 2,000 of the 4,300 objects in our collections were donated to Duplin County by the Cowan family and largely focus on 19th-20th century tools and technology that document a history of innovation, resourcefulness, and creativity.
 A diversity of woodworking tools, agricultural implements, household artifacts, and medical devices are on display, as well as an impressive collection of geological specimens.
 Additionally, other unique objects may be encountered onsite, such as a tornado demonstrator, an alternative fuel fan, and a hog oiler.

 The Cowan Museum of History and Science is a department of Duplin County.